Photo copyright Stacey Newman via canva.com.

 Let’s take a moment to consider what this means.
 Years and years of exposure to toxic chemicals before a link is eventually considered, tested and a conclusive outcome is made.

-3. Washing or peeling your produce won't work.
+- Washing or peeling your produce won't work.

 Attempting to peel produce such as grapes (which have over 30 chemicals applied) with thin skin or strawberry (over 20 chemicals) and celery (on average over 60 chemicals applied) with no skin will not remove all of the chemical residue, which is absorbed into the flesh.

 In Australia, we also use "systemic" chemicals.
-These are particularly scary as they are absorbed in to the entire fruit, making it impossible to wash or peel away.
+These are particularly scary as they are absorbed in to the entire fruit, making it impossible to wash or peel away. - Pesticides are destroying our environment.

 Pesticides aren't selective.
 They don't just harm fruit flies or slugs.
 They kill important pollinators such as bees, natural predators such as ladybugs and work their way up the food chain to harm animals necessary for a healthy and diverse ecosystem.

-What's worse is that detrimental insects (and weeds and fungi for that matter) are becoming resistant to these toxic chemicals due to overuse, requiring them to be used in larger concentrations, leading to further harm to beneficial species.
+What's worse is that detrimental insects (and weeds and fungi for that matter) are becoming resistant to these toxic chemicals due to overuse, requiring them to be used in larger concentrations, leading to further harm to beneficial species. - The world's go-to herbicide is developed by American and German operations that produced chemical weapons during World War II

 The devastating Agent Orange that killed and caused ongoing health problems to the Vietnamese people and Vietnamese War Veterans was developed by Monsanto with the help of Nazi-sympathisers, Bayer.